rieckpil/progmot/content/post/writing-a-book-remotely.md

 We reached out to an AWS developer advocate during the inception phase to find possible ways of collaboration.

-AWS ha sponsored us some gift vouchers so that we could run the infrastructure (almost) for free.
+AWS has sponsored us with some gift vouchers so that we could run the infrastructure (almost) for free.
 We could even sponsor a two-part article on the AWS Open Source blog to gain some traction for our project:

 - [Getting started with Spring Boot on AWS: Part 1](https://aws.amazon.com/blogs/opensource/getting-started-with-spring-boot-on-aws-part-1/)
 - [Getting started with Spring Boot on AWS: Part 2](https://aws.amazon.com/blogs/opensource/getting-started-with-spring-boot-on-aws-part-2/)

 The [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) from Dennis Traub (AWS Developer Advocate) was also a great initiative to spread the word.

-After finishing the book, AWS even sponsored us $2500 on GitHub.
+After finishing the book, AWS even sponsored us for $2500 on GitHub.

 ### Get an Email Address for Every Author

-That's an optional recommendation, but we made good experience with having a dedicated email for each co-author and a basic catch-all email like `info@yourbookname.com`.
+That's an optional recommendation, but we had a good experience with having a dedicated email for each co-author and a basic catch-all email like `info@yourbookname.com`.

 We've registered our domain within Amazon Route 53.
-We've built a simple self-made email forwarding with Amazon SES, S3 and AWS Lambda.
+We've built a simple self-made email forwarding with Amazon SES, S3, and AWS Lambda.
 If you're curious about the implementation, check out the [source code on GitHub](https://github.com/stratospheric-dev/stratospheric/tree/main/utility/email).

 ### Work With Checklists

 Whenever there was something that we couldn't or didn't want to automate, we created a checklist for it.

-This way we didn't forget a step for tasks that we only occasionally performed.
+This way, we didn't forget a step for tasks that we only occasionally performed.

 As an example, this is our checklist for publishing a new eBook version: